DavidTPate/pendragon/README.md

 He was buried in the tomb of his uncle, Joseph of Arimathea, but after three days He rose miraculously from the dead.
 He visited his closest disciples and instructed them in his new religion.
-Fifty days after the first Easter, the Holy Ghost descended upon the apostles and gave them the gift of tongues, after which time they went around the world teaching about the miracle of Christ’s death and resurrection.
+Fifty days after the first Easter, the Holy Ghost descended upon the apostles and gave them the gift of tongues, after which time they went around the world teaching about the miracle of Christ's death and resurrection.
 The converted people formed the start of the Christian religion.

 This sacrifice by God allowed humans to obtain eternal salvation and, after death, to join God in Heaven.
 Worshipers